magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-39107-->

 *  Clicking the **Add to Cart** button on the product widget no longer results in a page reload.
-Previously, clicking the **Add to Cart** button on a product widget was causing a current page to reload before the product was added to the cart.
+Previously, clicking the **Add to Cart** button on a product widget caused a current page to reload before the product was added to the cart.

 <!--- MC-23590-->

 *  The CMS hierarchy node link widget in TinyMCE now renders hierarchy links as expected when the **Anchor Custom Text** field is empty.

-### Wishlist
+### Wish list

 <!--- MC-40651 ENGCOM-8769-->

-*  Magento no longer resets a configurable product’s configuration settings when you click the **Edit item** button for the product from a wishlist.
+*  Magento no longer resets a configurable product’s configuration settings when you click the **Edit item** button for the product from a wish list.
 [GitHub-32119](https://github.com/magento/magento2/issues/32119)

 <!--- MC-40417-->